 I dress in some navy blue sweatpants that are insanely comfortable and throw on a soft white cotton T-shirt.
 I know I still have about half an hour until dinner, but I head out anyway.
 I want to check out the rest of the train while I can.

 The first compartment I come to is simple.
 It has a plush couch, a coffee table, and a flat screen TV.
 Next, I find myself in the bar car.
 Haymitch Abernathy is there, as one would expect, filling a shot glass with whisky.
-He falls into a chair, skillfully holding his drink so not a drop spills in the process, and chugs it.
+He falls into a chair, skillfully holding his drink so not a drop spills in the process, and downs it.
 He doesn’t hesitate to help himself to a refill.
-He downs that one just as quickly.
+The second is gone as quickly as the first.

 The dining car is chock full of food everywhere you turn.
 People here have more than enough to eat, and yet District Twelve is starving.
 I sit down in a seat next to a carefully set place on the table.
 I rest my head on my palms and wait for Katniss and Effie, staring off into nothingness and trying to clear my mind.